facebookresearch/audiocraft/README.md

 Audiocraft is a PyTorch library for deep learning research on audio generation.
 At the moment, it contains the code for MusicGen, a state-of-the-art controllable text-to-music model.

-# MusicGen Plus
+# MusicGen+

-MusicGen Plus is an extension based on the original MusicGen
+MusicGen+ is an extension based on the original MusicGen

 Audiocraft provides the code and models for MusicGen, [a simple and controllable model for music generation][arxiv].
 MusicGen is a single stage auto-regressive
 Transformer model trained over a 32kHz <a href="https://github.com/facebookresearch/encodec">EnCodec tokenizer</a> with 4 codebooks sampled at 50 Hz.
 Unlike existing methods like [MusicLM](https://arxiv.org/abs/2301.11325), MusicGen doesn't require a self-supervised semantic representation, and it generates